tonvanbart/europrez/content/news/EP29-sign-up-is-open.md

 Single room will be 18€ extra

 _**Payment:**_
 There is no early deposit.
-The full price will have to be paid later 14 days before arrival (meaning June 12th, 2025) to the account of the hotel.
+The full price will have to be paid no later 14 days before arrival (meaning June 12th, 2025) to the account of the hotel.

 _**Sign up:**_
 If you're interested in coming, please fill out the final [sign up form]({{< ref "/signup" >}}) so our dictator